chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/ruby.md

 5. Start a new build stage based on the `cgr.dev/chainguard/ruby:latest` image;
 6. Set up environment variables that define the default location of installed Gems;
 7. Copy build artifacts from `builder` and into the final image
-8. Copy the `inky.rb` and `inky.txt` files into the final image
+8. Copy the `linky.rb` and `linky.txt` files into the final image
-9. Set up the application entry point as `ruby inky.rb`.
+9. Set up the application entry point as `ruby linky.rb`.

 Copy this content to your own `Dockerfile`: